Carlos Alcaraz: 2024: Channel Slam, Olympic silver

-Alcaraz experienced an injury-ridden clay season.
-He withdrew from the Monte–Carlo Masters and the Barcelona Open, the latter as defending champion, due to a right forearm injury.
-In Madrid, where he was also defending champion, Alcaraz lost in the quarterfinals to eventual champion Andrey Rublev.
-He then withdrew from Rome due to the forearm injury.

-Alcaraz recovered in time to play the French Open in June.
-Despite some shaky early matches he reached the semi-final, where he defeated second seed Jannik Sinner in five sets to advance to his first Roland Garros final.
-His opponent there was fourth seed Alexander Zverev, whom Alcaraz defeated in five sets.
-At 21 years and 35 days, Alcaraz became the youngest male player in history to win a major title on three different surfaces.
+Alcaraz's clay season was disrupted by injury.
+He withdrew from the Monte-Carlo Masters and the Barcelona Open due to a problem with his right forearm.
+In Madrid, Alcaraz continued to struggle with the injury, which hampered his ability to hit his signature forehand at full power.
+He lost in the quarterfinals to eventual champion Andrey Rublev, and withdrew from Rome.
+However, Alcaraz recovered in time to play the French Open in June.
+Despite some shaky early matches he reached the semi-final, where he defeated second seed Jannik Sinner in five gruelling sets to advance to his first Roland Garros final.
+Alcaraz defeated Alexander Zverev in another five-setter to claim his first Roland Garros title.
+At 21 years and 35 days, he became the youngest male player in history to win a major title on three different surfaces.

 In July, Alcaraz defended his Wimbledon title by defeating Novak Djokovic in straight sets in a rematch of their 2023 final.
 At 21 years and 70 days, Alcaraz became the youngest male player in the Open Era to complete the Channel Slam (winning the French Open and Wimbledon in the same season).

-Alcaraz then entered the 2024 Paris Summer Olympics in both doubles and singles.
+Alcaraz then entered the Olympic Games in both doubles and singles.
 Partnering Rafael Nadal, he reached the quarterfinals in doubles.
 In singles, Alcaraz reached the final without dropping a set.
-However, in the gold medal match, he lost to Djokovic in straight sets.
-He nonetheless became the youngest-ever silver medalist in men's singles.
+He was the heavy favorite for the gold medal; however, he lost to Djokovic in two tightly contested sets during which neither man dropped serve.
+He became the youngest-ever silver medalist in men's singles.